BoergeSt/Lagrange-Mechanics/README.md

 # Lagrange-Mechanics
 A simple Python program, which allows the automatic symbolic creation of the Lagrange equations for pendulums and similar objects.
 Furthermore a numerical solver is used in order to approximate the solutions.

+## Disclaimer
+I did this project out of curiosity and interest.
+I do not claim that any of the results are correct.
+Furthermore the numerical methods used in this program are not especially suitable for solving chaotic systems like the double pendulum.

 ## Quick Start
 We build up the System we want to model using points and connectors.
 For example in case of the double pendulum we first need a reference point, where we fixate the first pendulum.
 This is done using the FixPoint Class.
 ```